-- sets and maintains Standards according to the ASC Standard Setting Protocol which is in compliance with the "ISEAL Code of Good Practice - Setting Social and Environmental Standards".
-The Standards are normative documents. - sets and maintains Implementation Guidance which provides guidance to the Unit of Certification (UoC) on how to interpret and best implement the Indicators within the Standard. - sets and maintains the Auditor Guidance which gives guidance to the auditor how to best assess a UoC against the Indicators within the Standard. - sets and maintains the Certification and Accreditation Requirements (CAR) which adheres at a minimum to the "ISEAL Code of Good Practice Assuring compliance with Social and Environmental Standards".
+- sets and maintains standards according to the ASC Standard Setting Procedure which is in compliance with the "ISEAL Standard-Setting Code of Good Practice".
+ASC standards are normative documents; - sets and maintains the Interpretation Manual which provides: - a. guidance to the Unit of certification (UoC) on how to interpret and best implement the indicators within the Standard; - b. guidance to the auditor how to assess a UoC against the indicators within the Standard: - sets and maintains the Certification and Accreditation Requirements (CAR) which adheres at a minimum to the "ISEAL Assurance Code of Good Practice".
 The CAR describes the accreditation requirements, assessment requirements and certification requirements.
-The CAR is a normative document.
+The CAR is a normative document; - sets and maintains the Certification Requirements for the Unit of Certification (RUoC).
+The RUoC describes the certification requirements, that apply to the entity seeking certification, in addition to the standard requirements.
+The RUoC is a normative document.

-These above listed documents are publicly available on the ASC-website.
+These above listed documents are publicly available on the ASC website.